 It feels more substantial and will generally be between 50 and 70 calories per cup.

-Plenty of people do keto bone broth fasts rather than water only fasts, as it can be a great way to keep your electrolytes up (see number 7!)
+Plenty of people do keto bone broth fasts rather than water only fasts, as it can be a great way to keep your electrolytes up (see benefit 7!)

-Depending on the bones used, amount of water, how long it’s been simmering etc, bone broth will generally come in at around 70 calories per cup, with 4 – 6 grams of fat and 4 – 6 grams of protein – and essentially no carbs at all!
-Hello keto heaven!
+Depending on the bones used, amount of water, how long it’s been simmering etc, bone broth will generally come in at around 70 calories per cup.

 You may already know, but electrolytes are essential to your success on keto.